 - examples of program and policy interventions

-- Wendell Pritchett, JD, PhD, civic and academic leader, Provost of the University of Pennsylvania
+- Wendell Pritchett, JD, PhD, civic and academic leader, Interim President of the University of Pennsylvania

 - Dwayne Proctor, PhD, Senior Adviser to the President at the Robert Wood Johnson Foundation